Molasky Corporate Center: Architecture

-Initially, Molasky sought a Silver Leadership in Energy and Environmental Design (LEED) certification for the building from the U.S. Green Building Council.
+Initially, Molasky sought a Silver Leadership in Energy and Environmental Design (LEED) certification from the U.S. Green Building Council.
 Ultimately, the building received a Gold certification instead.
 As of 2007, the building was among approximately 200 in the world to receive the Gold certification.
 It was the first green office building in Las Vegas to receive a Gold rating.
-Between $5 million and $7 million was spent on the building to bring it up to Gold LEED standards, and as of 2007, the cost was not expected to be redeemed for 12 to 15 years.
+Between $5 million and $7 million was spent to bring the building up to Gold LEED standards, and as of 2007, the cost was not expected to be redeemed for 12 to 15 years.
 The building uses 35 percent less water and 37 percent less electricity in comparison to a similarly sized, non-LEED certified structure.

-In December 2007, footage of the building was filmed for a six-part PBS documentary about green buildings in Nevada.
+In December 2007, footage of the Molasky Corporate Center was filmed for a six-part PBS documentary about green buildings in Nevada.
 The building helped Nevada become the top U.S. state in 2011 for the construction of green buildings.
-In May 2014, judges for the Building Owners and Managers Association awarded the building The Outstanding Building of the Year (TOBY) Award, praising the building's environmental design features and writing that the building "is impressive" and "leaves no doubt to its quality.
+In May 2014, judges for the Building Owners and Managers Association awarded it The Outstanding Building of the Year (TOBY) Award, praising its environmental design features and writing that the building "is impressive" and "leaves no doubt to its quality.
 The staff is well-seasoned and experienced."